pablo-meier/Pablog/posts/2019-06-05-the-light-brigade-kameron-hurley.md

-I largely loved it; some people in the book club mentioned having trouble relating to the main character, but I absolutely did since their prime motivations were spite and revenge (what powers Pablo? a consistent stream of self-regenerating bile!).
+I largely loved it; some people in the book club mentioned having trouble relating to the main character, but I absolutely did since their prime motivations were spite and revenge (what powers Pablo? a consistent supply of self-generating bile!).

-More charitably, when one has suffered severe trauma, you can cope a lot of ways; one way is to put yourself in reckless situations and be desperate for a purpose.
-This looks a lot like being single-minded about revenge against the the perpetrators of the trauma that affected you.
+More charitably, when one has suffered severe trauma, you can cope a lot of ways; one way is to put yourself in reckless, harmful situations, desperate for a purpose.
+This can look a lot like being single-minded about revenge against the the perpetrators of the trauma that affected you.

 <div class="caption-img-block" style="margin: 25px auto">